 Lake Eibsee is located about 100 Kilometers southwest of Munich.
 You can get there easily either by car or by public transportation.
 You can take a train from Munich central train station ( Hauptbahnhof) to Garmisch-Partenkirchen.
 The train leaves usually every hour but you should always check the time schedule.
 After you arrive at Garmisch-Partenkirchen, take a white-blue bus.
 It’s called EIBSEE-Bus and goes directly to Grainau where lake Eibsee is located.
 Here you can find the timetable.

 If you want to spend the night, Eibsee hotel is one of the oldest lake-front hotels in Bavaria.
 This traditional Bavarian 4 star Hotel has a wellness oasis at the foot of Zugspitze overlooking beautiful Lake Eibsee.
 During your stay you will experience Bavarian coziness and traditional flair.

 Day Trips from Munich: Tegernsee

-A trip to the Tegernsee is an amazing day trip from Munich.
+A trip to the Tegernsee is one of the most amazing day trips from Munich.
 The beautiful lake is surrounded by mountains, and tourist and locals alike love to go there.
 Located south of Munich, it takes less than two hours to get there.
 Hereby, you can opt to drive yourself or take the BRB train which departs hourly and takes around 1.5 hours.
 Upon arrival in Tegernsee town or Gmund, you can take the bus to get around.